 A 2020 race report

 I didn’t particularly want to do the race.
 I didn’t feel as though this was the race I had signed up for.
 I signed up for 100 miles on the longest day of the year, where I could be supported by numerous crew and friends who would all be sunbathing while waiting for me with icecream and watermelon.
 It would be fun (for them).
 We would go to the beach in Eastbourne the day after for fish and chips.
 I didn’t sign up for 21 hours in mid-November, largely in the dark, with a crew limited to a maximum of two people for health reasons.
 But having nothing else in the calendar, I didn’t have much choice, so I put my head down and got on with it.
-I’m pretty confident on race day I would also dug deep for this stoicism.
+I’m pretty confident on race day I would also have dug deep with stoicism.
 But the experience would probably have been slightly traumatic.

 By taking the focus off of racing, this monumentally disappointing year has taught me that what I really love is the process.
 Racing can sometimes be quite a disturbing and very stressful interlude between an otherwise consistent and comfortable training cycle.
 I like consistency.
 Consistency doesn’t require you to have four days rest to recover from overloading your quads whilst tearing down a hill, caught in a moment of deluded competition with someone who is definitely faster than you.